 What’s the best pricing strategy?

 Price skimming may be the best pricing strategy for a company launching an innovative new product, like a new B2B software with little or no competition.
-However, once competitors enter the market and consumers have more choice, they must move with the market to maintain and grow market share.
+However, once competitors enter the market and consumers have more choices, they must move with the market to maintain and grow market share.

 How to create a winning pricing strategy